cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 v4.5.12.
 You can find an example project [here](https://github.com/cypress-io/cypress-component-examples/tree/main/vue-cli-vue-2-cypress).

-You'll also need to install the Cypress Webpack Dev Server and Vue 2 adapter, as well as some devDependencies:
+You'll also need to install the Cypress webpack Dev Server and Vue 2 adapter, as well as some devDependencies:

 ```sh